casper-devrel/docs-redux/cspr-docs/docs/developers/dapps/technology-stack.md

 ## Blockchain

-The last stop for a transaction or query is the blockchain itself.
+The last stop for a deploy or query is the blockchain itself.
 Like the majority of smart contract blockchains, Casper networks maintain a forever-growing, immutable ledger that can be read and written to.
-When building a dApp for a Casper network, user interactions in the form of queries and transactions originate from the front-end, are forwarded to the backend, and are then sent to a Casper node for interaction with the blockchain.
+When building a dApp for a Casper network, user interactions in the form of queries and deploys originate from the front-end, are forwarded to the backend, and are then sent to a Casper node for interaction with the blockchain.
 You can communicate with Casper nodes using JSON RPC calls, and have a variety of open [transactional](../json-rpc/json-rpc-transactional.md), [informational](../json-rpc/json-rpc-informational.md), and [Proof-of-Stake](../json-rpc/json-rpc-pos.md) endpoints.
 By utilizing an SDK on the backend, you won't need to construct these JSON RPC calls yourself, they'll be done for you within the available methods.

 More than likely, you will want your dApp to perform personalized functions, store custom data, and perhaps even store or transact upon tokens with monetary value.
 All of these behaviors can be implemented by writing custom smart contracts for your application.
 Smart contracts on a Casper network can perform any function that a classical computer can.
 Casper's smart contracts are executed as [WebAssembly](https://webassembly.org/) binaries, and can be written in any language that compiles to WebAssembly.
 Currently, most developers choose to write their smart contracts in [Rust](https://www.rust-lang.org/) for its reliability and ease-of-use.
 Additionally, Casper's smart contract documentation is written for Rust.